AJMCoder/Kinnect_Social/README.md

 ### Content

-- Code throughout the project was adapted from the Code Institute Moments walkthrough project as well as [Lama Dev](https://www.youtube.com/@LamaDev) front end socail media application walkthrough.
-- This [video](https://www.youtube.com/watch?v=rw3eZ6XodN8&t=21s) was used to understand how a star rating system can be applied to a profile.
-- [ChatGPT](https://chatgpt.com/) was used to create some of the filler text about the site, such as the text on the sign up and login pages.
+- [ChatGPT](https://chatgpt.com/) was used to create some of the filler text about the site.
 - The [video](https://www.youtube.com/watch?v=i1FeOOhNnwU&list=WL&index=10&t=455s) was used to help with the CSS layout of the website and help refresh my understanding of it.
-- Deployment steps are adapted from Code Institute's Momments walkthrough.
+- Deployment steps are adapted from Code Institute's Moments walkthrough.

 ### Media

 - I used [pexels](https://www.pexels.com/) for all of my images.
 - I used [font awesome](https://fontawesome.com/) for the majority of my icons used
 - I used [Google fonts](https://fonts.google.com/) for some of the icons required in the project.
+- I used [Cloudinary](https://cloudinary.com/) to store and host my images.